Kris1027/react-quiz-app/README.md

 - [x] progress bar
 - [x] live score
 - [x] style answers, colors depend on the correct or not correct answers
-- [ ] style progress bar and change position
+- [x] style progress bar and change position
+- [ ] add color for score depends how close is to maximum
 - [ ] add 20 questions and 4 answers each question
 - [ ] style app layout
 - [ ] add animation via framer-motion